Miehlav676/discord-command-prompt-startbot/README.md

 Feel free to customize the script according to your needs.
 You can modify the colors, text formatting, or add additional functionality to suit your bot's requirements.

+## Support and Error Reporting

+If you encounter any issues or errors while using the Interstellar Discord Bot, please do the following:

+1. Check the [documentation](https://github.com/Miehlav676/discord-command-prompt-startbot/blob/main/README.md) and make sure the error is not due to a misunderstanding of how to use the bot.
+2. Check the [issue tracker](https://github.com/Miehlav676/discord-command-prompt-startbot/issues) on the GitHub repository to see if the issue has already been reported.
+If it has, you can add any additional information you have, or simply follow the issue for updates.
+3. If the issue has not been reported yet, please create a new issue in the issue tracker, providing as much detail as possible.
+Include any error messages you receive, what you were doing when the error occurred, and any other information that might be relevant.

+You can also reach out to me directly for help:

+Discord Username: `Canada#1234`

 ## License

 This project is licensed under the `MIT License`.